dvera14/RPS-1/README.md

 # RPS-1
 __________________________________________________________________________________________________________________
 The second block of code is where you should input the image path.
-Currently there is "last_frame_path" please change this to you image path
+Currently there is "last_frame_path" please change this to you image path.
+If you are suing you web camera then use the first block of code.